runekaagaard/django-hypergen/README.rst

 Why not Hypergen?
 =================

-- Every frontend event calls to the server
+- Every frontend event calls the server.
+Not good for e.g. games.
 - Python templating might not be for everyone.
 We found it works great in practice.
 - No realtime capabilities yet, so the server can only push data back when it receives a request